Warvale/Locked/README.md

 # Locked
-After a life of crime and valor, you end up in Redwood Prison..
-Your only goal being to become more wanted.
+Locked is a role-play style prison game with an objective of becoming more wanted.